 Of note is NeighborhoodScout's research finding that the Mayflower / McParland neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the Mayflower / McParland community truly stands out from the rest in this regard.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Mayflower / McParland neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Mayflower / McParland neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 79.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.5% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Mayflower / McParland neighborhood has more Austrian and Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.1% of this neighborhood's residents have Austrian ancestry and 3.3% have Danish ancestry.